declancolwell/RaspiWiFi/Readme.txt

 It can also be used as a method to connect wirelessly point-to-point with your Pi when a network is not available or you do not want to connect to one.
-Just leave it in Configuration Mode, connect to the "RaspiWiFi[xxxx] Setup" access point.
+Just leave it in Configuration Mode, connect to the "Pulsenics WiFi Setup" access point.
 The Pi will be addressable at 10.0.0.1 using all the normal methods you might use while connected through a network.

 RaspiWiFi has been
 tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.

-OS IMAGE USAGE:

-== Just burn the ".IMG" file attached to this release to an 8GB+ SD card.
-Boot your Raspberry Pi with the SD card and it will automatically boot into its AP Host (broadcast) mode with an SSID based on a unique id (the last four of your Pi's serial number).
-No input devices or displays necessary.
-Otherwise this is a base install of the current Raspbian Stretch, up to date as of the date of this release.

  SCRIPT-BASED INSTALLATION INSTRUCTIONS: